 Other fantastic courses for tour guides

 We already know that tour guides wear many hats.
-They must have good storytelling skills, know how to handle large groups, and exceptional time management and navigational abilities.
+They must know how to make a commentary in tour guiding, handle large groups, and have exceptional time management and navigational abilities.
 But what really makes a tour guide stand out to both tour operators and their guests?
 Being prepared for almost anything that comes your way with a diverse skillset.

 So, it’s good to take courses outside of guiding to become a more well-rounded and successful tour guide.
 Here are a few ideas to start you off: